The Rhythmic Stitch of Resilience

 How Knitting Anchored My Soul

 Life has a way of placing exactly what we need into our hands, often long before we realize we need it.
+Five years ago, in the middle of a devastating family illness, I found myself trapped in an agonizing, breathless space.
+But I was not adrift.
+I had an anchor that had been waiting for me for years.

 A Quiet Providence